phillies2k/bootstrap-bundle/README.md

 ### Themeing

-Start creating your custom theme class by extending P2\Bundle\BootstrapBundle\Themeing\Theme.
-It represents a default implementation of all themeing methods, meaning bringing you the default bootstrap style on top.
+Start creating your custom theme class by extending [Theme](blob/master/Themeing/Theme.php).
+It represents a default implementation of the [ThemeInterface](blob/master/Themeing/ThemeInterface.php), meaning bringing you the default bootstrap style on top.

 Every theme must implement the getName() method, that should return the unique name for this theme as it will be used for creating directories and generating file assets.